Easter Activities in Alnwick: Enjoy Alnwick Castle this Easter

 The Easter holidays in Northumberland and across the UK are fast approaching, and our team at Alnwick Castle are ready to welcome our visitors from all corners of the world.

-Opening our doors again for the season on Friday 29th March 2024, we’ve got a jam-packed events schedule to keep you busy — no matter who you’re with.
+Opening our doors again for the season on Friday 27th March 2026, we’ve got a jam-packed schedule of events at Alnwick Castle to keep you busy — no matter who you’re with.
 The unique Easter events at Alnwick Castle showcase how it really is the perfect destination for busy families, history buffs, film lovers, and everyone in between.

 Ready to take a closer look at the things you can do in Northumberland over the school holidays?
-Plan your visit to Alnwick Castle for a school holiday full of fun, learning, and to step back in time.
+Plan your visit to Alnwick Castle for a school holiday full of fun, learning, and to step back in time at this famous medieval castle in Northumberland.

 Live like an artisan in the Medieval and Tudor period